ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 This will submit a single job to the queue with a total run length of `restart_period`.

 <div class="note">
-    The `-f` option ensures that `payu` will run even if there is an existing non-empty `work` directory created from a previous failed run.
+    The `-f` option ensures that `payu` will run even if there is an existing non-empty `work` directory created from a previous failed run or from running `payu setup`.
 </div>
 <terminal-window>
     <terminal-line data="input">payu run -f</terminal-line>